zdata-inc/cookiecutter-data-science/README.md

 hopefully without overwhelming the developer with excessive tooling.
 However, it does make some nudges which are based on opinions on effective ways development should proceed on new data science projects.
 Some of the tools here could be replaced with other tools.
-Poetry is not necessary; DVC is not necessary; etc.  But a good workflow is likely to incorporate tooling and processes that offer similar functionality.
+Poetry could be used instead of setuptools; DVC is not necessary; etc.  But a good workflow is likely to incorporate tooling and processes that offer similar functionality.